incitron/incitron_docs/pages/04_command_line_interface.md

 ## Config file specification

-This section describes the JSON format used by the command-line interface version of incitron for configuring an optimisation run.
+This section describes the JSON schema used by the command-line interface version of incitron for configuring an optimisation run.
 Note that both the input data and configuration are contained within the same JSON file.